Smojo/CamAsSystemApp/README.md

 # CamAsSystemApp

-Installs a camera app as system app to enable some more functionality on an FP4 (to workaround some or all issues described in: https://forum.fairphone.com/t/camera-camera2-api-missing-features-bugs/83196).
+CamAsSystemApp -> "Camera as system app" is a simple Magisk Module which installs a camera app as system app to enable some more functionality on an FP4 (to workaround some or all issues described in: https://forum.fairphone.com/t/camera-camera2-api-missing-features-bugs/83196).

 To use it:
 1. download it (e.g. via Code -> "Download Zip") - you need at leas the folders and files under `CamAsSystemApp`